johnblat/PsxModernBuildResearch/README.md

 ---
 ## Modern PSX Development Overview

-The year is 2024, and PSX development has never been easier and more.... modern (:question: :grey_question: :question:)
+The year is 2024, and PSX development has never been easier and more.... modern (???)

 You will use a combination of new tools, old tools, a lot of documentation, and a converted version of the official sony PSX software development kit called **PsyQ**.